Updated April 26, 2025

 The Process of Dual Authentication

 For example, when accessing a highly sensitive database, an individual may be required to enter their password (something they know) and then provide a fingerprint scan (something they possess).
-Only when both forms of authentication are successfully completed will the individual be granted access.
+Only when both forms of authentication are completed will the individual be granted access.

 Implementing Dual Control in Different Sectors